TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 11/Numbers 11.19.md

 ---

-Ye shall not eat one day, nor two days, nor five days, neither ten days, nor twenty days,
+You will not eat one day, nor two days, nor five days, neither ten days, nor twenty days,